 Redeeming Tickets: Ticket Raffle

-5. I handed out $10 gift cards to the students who had the 1st, 2nd, & 3rd highest numbers of tickets from this semester.
+5. I handed out a $10 gift card to the student who had the most tickets.
+I handed out $5 gift cards to the students who had the 2nd & 3rd highest numbers of tickets from this semester.

 6. Ticket Raffle: